toupsz/Programs/README.md

 # Programs
 Base code for program assignments in Software Development (C S 371).

 Includes placeholders for questions for Program 1 and Program 2, as well as a simple Hello World program.
-We added this line just to make there be a change that gets picked up by Git.
 The remainder of the contents are for future programs:

 ## Program 1 and Program 2
 These assignments rely on the SimpleWebServer program.
 Each gets graded using tags in a cloned repository.